mflx/academic-kickstart/content/credentials/credentials.md

 Member of [Scrum Alliance](https://www.scrumalliance.org/), [International Coach Federation](https://coachfederation.org/) and [Intrinsify Network](https://intrinsify.de).
 I'm part of the organizing team of [Agile Camp Berlin](https://agile-camp-berlin.com/) and a mentor at [MentorMe](https://mentorme-ngo.org/).

-Clients in b2c, c2b and b2b.
-Domain knowledge in eCommerce, plattforms, classifieds, eHealth, cyber security and more.

 Background in **Philosophy, Political Science and Economics** (University of Heidelberg).
 Trained **Software Product Manager** (University of Alberta).
 Currently attending a post-grad Master's programme in **Systemic Consulting** (Technische Universität Kaiserslautern).

-Besides that I run [Faluma Music](https://www.faluma.com) - a music label for the sound of the Caribbean Carnival.

 {{< figure library="true" src="badges-mix.jpg" title="Certificates" >}}